See Why Over 1.5 Million People Love This Chicken Soup Recipe

 Taste of Home

 Soup can be one of the quickest, easiest meals to prepare.
 All it takes for a quick soup fix is opening a can, pouring its contents into a pan, and turning up the heat.
 But sometimes, nothing beats a homemade soup—especially when that soup is beloved by more than a million and a half people.
+Make sure you stock up on the best of the best pots and pans before you start cooking.

 This “Ultimate Chicken Noodle Soup” recipe from our sister site, Taste of Home, is sure to satiate your craving for some home-cooked comfort food, as it has for the 1.6 million people who viewed it in 2019.
 It first appeared in the February/March 2016 issue of Taste of Home.
 Since then, its popularity has grown to the point where it gets more than 7,000 views a day, making it the third most popular recipe of 2019 on Taste of Home‘s website.
 And sure, it’s got the views, but what about the reviews?
 Well, the site has more than 80 of them, and the ratings average out to four and a half stars—also known as “pretty near perfect.”
 While cooking it up, beware of these common cooking mistakes that can ruin your food.